Regulation on the use of Alcohol, Drugs and Medicines

 In short, the policy focuses both on the interests of the individual employee and on the interests of the organisation (economic interests, safety aspects and image), whereby the basic principle is that the greatest possible effort is made to keep the employee at the organisation.
 For the sake of clarity: the employer is aware of the limited opportunities for monitoring compliance with this policy if employees perform their work outside the field of vision of NWO.
 In addition, legally establishing drunkenness (by means of breathalyser tests and suchlike) is not within the scope of the employer.
 The aim of this is policy is therefore to explicitly clarify that the employee himself/herself bears considerable responsibility for compliance with these agreements.

-Read more about the Regulation on the use of Alcohol, Drugs and Medicines on page 66 of the Implementing Regulations.
+Read more about the Regulation on the use of Alcohol, Drugs and Medicines in IR-15.